 Heritage and Research Center

-The Heritage and Research Center, located at 20 Old Yellowstone Trail in historic Gardiner, Montana, is a state-of-the-art facility that is home to Yellowstone National Park’s museum collection, archives, research library, historian, and archeology lab.
+The Heritage and Research Center, located at 20 Old Yellowstone Trail in historic Gardiner, Montana, is a state-of-the-art collections storage facility that houses Yellowstone National Park’s museum collection, archives, research library, historian, herbarium, and archeology lab.
 It features small rotating exhibits in the lobby.

 This 32,000-square-foot, facility is located on seven acres adjacent to the Gardiner School.
 It now houses almost 3,000 linear feet of historic records, 90,000 photographic prints and negatives, 20,000 books and manuscripts, 300,000 cultural and natural science specimens, over 35,000 archeological artifacts and approximately 10,000 plant specimens.
 The Heritage and Research Center provides a 500% increase (from 1,642 to 8,017 square feet) in library and archives space including storage, processing areas, reading rooms, and offices; and a 700% increase (from 1,206 to 8,906 square feet) in museum spaces including storage, processing areas, and offices.
 It was not only designed to improve space for the collections, including room for 25 years of growth, but also to improve access and ease working conditions for employees, visitors, and researchers; increase security; better accommodate tours; and showcase rotating exhibits.

 Free public tours of the Heritage and Research Center are Tuesdays and Thursdays at 8 AM, from May 31 to September 8, 2016.
 Tours last about one hour.
 Space is limited to 10 participants, so please call (307) 344-2264 to reserve a slot.

 Please be advised that the Yellowstone National Park Herbarium and archeology labs do not maintain an open door policy for researchers due to field work.